 INFORMATION ABOUT PHOENIX AND SCOTTSDALE TUBAL REVERSAL PROCEDURES

-Dr. Jay S. Nemiro has been doing microsurgical reversals of tubal ligations since first being trained as a reproductive endocrinology and infertility (REI) fellow.
-Since then, he has done thousands of microsurgical reversals of tubal sterilization with very high success rates of resulting tubal patency, pregnancy rates and a very low incidence of ectopic or tubal pregnancies.
-Where some reproductive surgeons will use magnifying glasses or loops to improve visualization, Dr. Nemiro was trained and has always used the operating microscope for his procedures.
+Dr. Jay S. Nemiro and Dr. Shane Lipskind, M.D. have been doing microsurgical reversals of tubal ligations since first being trained as a reproductive endocrinology and infertility (REI) fellows.
+Since then, they have done thousands of microsurgical reversals of tubal sterilization with very high success rates of resulting tubal patency, pregnancy rates and a very low incidence of ectopic or tubal pregnancies.
+Where some reproductive surgeons will use magnifying glasses or loops to improve visualization, Dr. Nemiro and Dr. Lipskind were trained and has always used the operating microscope for their procedures.
 The operating microscope can magnify the operative field many more times than the surgical loops and thus provide better visualization of the ends of the fallopian tubes so extremely small sutures can be used to reunite the fallopian tubes.
 By using extremely small permanent sutures, there is very little to no reaction of the surrounding tubal tissues to the surgery, thus reducing, and most times, completely eliminating the risk of scar tissue or adhesions which can result in the surgery being unsuccessful or increasing the risk of a tubal pregnancy.
 As a result of these microsurgical techniques, tubal patency or the fallopian tubes remaining open following surgery, should approach 100% and the risks of a pregnancy developing in the tube (ectopic pregnancy) should be very low.
-Although the possibility of an ectopic pregnancy is always discussed with the patient as a potential risk, it only occurs about 2% of the time following Dr. Nemiro's microsurgical techniques.
+Although the possibility of an ectopic pregnancy is always discussed with the patient as a potential risk, it only occurs about 2% of the time following Dr. Nemiro's and Dr. Lipskind’s microsurgical techniques.

 If, at the laparoscopy, it is found that there is plenty of tube distal to the ligation but no proximal tube (tube near the uterus), than a re-implantation can be done.
 This is common with tubal ligations done near the uterus or with the ESSURE procedure.
 This is a procedure where a micro-insert is inserted into the fallopian tube and causes the fallopian tube to become blocked by the growth of tissue around the insert.

 Complication rates from the surgery are rare, and everyone has been able to go home the following morning.
 Nobody has ever needed a blood transfusion and nobody has had to be re-admitted to the surgical recovery center.
-In all of the thousands of procedures that Dr. Nemiro has done, he has never had a serious complication and nobody had to stay more than overnight after the surgery.
-He is confident enough in his surgical techniques that patients do not have to worry about banking their blood weeks prior to the procedure.
-He has never had to do a blood transfusion.
+In all of the thousands of procedures that Dr. Nemiro and Dr. Lipskind have done, they have never had a serious complication and nobody had to stay more than overnight after the surgery.
+They are confident enough in their surgical techniques that patients do not have to worry about banking their blood weeks prior to the procedure.
+They have never had to do a blood transfusion.
 The infection rate after surgery is around 3%.
 It is always in the incision, and not in the abdomen where the tubal reversal was done, and can be treated with oral antibiotics and does not affect the outcome of the procedure.